TDAILab/tutorial-template/docs/source/src_knn.rst

    :width: 600px
 　　　　　　　　　　　　　　　　　Click to enlarge!

-Result
+Endpoint
 ------------
-You can check the result on the AWS website.
+Endpoints is the URL required to connect to AWS services You can check the Endpoint on the AWS website.
 Go to https://aws.amazon.com/jp/.
 Search for "Amazon SageMaker", and go to this page.
 Click the "Inference" button on the left-hand side of the Amazon SageMaker page, and click the "Endpoints" button.
-You will see results on this page.
+You will see the Endpoint on this page.

 .. _target to image: